sakuli/sakuli-docker/README.md

 ```

 - `push`: Whenever a changes are pushed to `develop` a new workflow run gets triggered
 - `repository_dispatch`: This event will be triggered from external sources, e.g. once our Travis build finished and published a new `@next` of Sakuli.
+This event will be triggered via webhook, as can be seen in the `trigger-image-build` stage of our Travis pipeline in [sakuli/sakuli](https://github.com/sakuli/sakuli).

 The workflow itself re-uses the `build-latest.sh` script, so the overall process to build the image does not differ from building it locally.